New Continent Found! ‘Zealandia’ Discovered By Geologists After Decades Of Work

 But now, it appears that there’s an underwater continent that’s been hiding under our noses all this time.

-By gathering satellite data and rock samples, among many other things, 11 researchers now have conclusive evidence that they found a new continent on Earth aptly named ‘Zealandia’.
+By gathering satellite data and rock samples, among many other things, 11 researchers now have conclusive evidence that they found a new continent on Earth aptly named ‘Zealandia.’

 Earth has a new continent called 'Zealandia,' and it's been hiding in plain sight for ages https://t.co/JW8q6Wl9QA pic.twitter.com/eDzlCWrRMe